uditangshu/Expense-Tracker/README.md

-#Backend
+## Backend

-The backend app with node.js,Hono with the db being postgreSQL with prisma/accelerate deployed with a cloudflare worker as a serverless app, and a usage of cron triggers has also been used for recurring expenses and the monthly income to update the user balance.
+The backend app is built with Node.js and Hono, with the database being PostgreSQL using Prisma/Accelerate.
+It is deployed with a Cloudflare Worker as a serverless app.
+The backend also utilizes cron triggers for recurring expenses and the monthly income to update the user balance.

-#Frontend
+## Frontend

-It is done with React.js , to make a dynamic and a responsive app with styling through tailwind css.
+The frontend is built with React.js to create a dynamic and responsive app, with styling done using Tailwind CSS.